rayko/gnip_api/README.md

-  config.label = 'mystream' # General stream label, if none defined when quering, this will be used config.request_timeout = 120 # Default time out on all requests, defaults to 60 config.debug = false # Defaults to false, enables/disables debug output on log config.stream_output_format = :activity # What stream should return: :json, :parsed_json or :activity?, default if :activity end
+  config.label = 'mystream' # General stream label, if none defined when quering, this will be used config.request_timeout = 120 # Default time out on all requests, defaults to 60 config.debug = false # Defaults to false, enables/disables debug output on log config.log_level = Logger::WARN # Set it to Logger::DEBUG if you have problems to inspect queries and data config.buffer_limit = 50000 # Number of chars to limit stream buffer, will show warnings if excedded end
 ```